 The Comptroller is responsible for compiling expenditure requests into the certificates for approval by the Governor's Council.
 The Council approves an estimated warrant giving the Treasurer authority to issue payments up to the amount on the warrant, as long as those payments are otherwise determined by the Comptroller to comply with state finance law.
 In preparing these certificates, which become the warrant, the Comptroller's office has systems in place to ensure that the necessary moneys for payment have been both appropriated by the Legislature and allotted by the Governor in each account and sub-account.
 By law, certain obligations may be placed upon the warrant even if the supporting appropriation or allotment is insufficient.
-These obligations include debt service, which is specifically exempted by the state constitution from the warrant requirement, and Medicaid payments, which are mandated by federal law.
+These obligations include Medicaid payments, which are mandated by federal law.